FenixEdu/fenixedu.github.io/dev/tutorials/use-fenixedu-api-in-your-application/java/index.md

 //you can invoke public endpoints without any access token.
 JsonObject about = client.getAbout();

-//to access user's data, you must redirect the user to the URL provided by client.getAuthorizationUrl();
+//to access user's data, you must redirect the user to the URL provided by client.getAuthenticationUrl();
 //if the user accepts it, the FenixEdu API will invoke the defined callback url passing a query param named code.
 //e.g. http://localhost:8080/authorization?code=<authorization-code>